 Celebrating the 60th Anniversary of Diane Leather Breaking the 5 Minute Mile Barrier

-This article has been published in its entiriety with the author's permission.
-It was initially published by the Canadian Athletics Coaching Center on their members blog.
+This article has been published in its entirety with the author's permission.
+It was initially published in the 'BMC News', the Club magazine of the British Milers' Club, in Spring 2014.

 Many of you reading this blog are aware of the the 60th anniversary of breaking the 4 minute barrier for the Mile earlier this month.
 On May 6, 1954, Roger Bannister ran the Mile in 3:59.4, a time that was previously thought physiologically and mentally beyond the scope of man.